 British Colonial Camphor Travel ChestMid 19th century

-A smaller size British colonial travel chest in beautifully grained camphor wood, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
+A British colonial travel chest in beautifully grained camphor wood, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
 The lid fitted with a small recessed handle on the front panel.
 The front with a brass escutcheon and on the sides brass carrying handles.
-The chest opens to an interior fitted with one lidded compartment at right hand side.
+The chest, which stands on very low bracket feet, opens to a plain interior.
 The camphor wood gives off a wonderful scent, which was intended to repel pests such as moths and woodworm from infesting the wood.
 Camphorwood chests were also widely used in the 19th and early 20th centuries as storage chests for seamen on their long voyages around the world.

 The chest is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.